Find Trade Colleges

 $18,202 Avg Student Debt

-Mott Community College ranked #9 on this year’s Most Popular Associate Degree Trade Schools in Michigan list.
+Mott Community College came in at #9 in this year’s edition of the Most Popular Associate Degree Trade Schools in Michigan ranking.
 Mott Community College is a medium-sized public school located in Flint, Michigan that handed out 1,009 associate degrees in 2021-2022.

-In-state students pay an average of $5,201 in tuition and fees if they attend MCC full time.
-Those students who come from outside the state pay an average of $7,091.
+Students from Michigan who attend MCC full time pay an average of $5,201 in tuition and fees.
+Out-of-state students pay an average of $7,091.
 On average, associate degree students take out $18,202 in loans while pursuing their degree.
 Around 68% of those degree recipients were women.

 Read More…